Anyscale operator for Kubernetes

 See https://registry.terraform.io/modules/anyscale/anyscale-foundation-modules/kubernetes/latest for a reference on provisioning the core cloud resources required for cloud registration.

-- A cloud storage bucket (optional, highly recommended).
-Supported storage buckets include Google Cloud Storage buckets, S3 buckets, or S3-compatible buckets (
+- (Optional, highly recommended) A cloud storage bucket.
+Supported storage buckets include S3 or S3-compatible buckets, Google Cloud Storage buckets, and Azure Blob Storage containers (

 s3://<bucket-name>